awegroup/MegAWES/README.md

 3. In the simulink models for both 3 and 6 DoF, the output parameters are defined in the root of the simulink model on the right side

    An example of the visualisation of the output is given in `demoPlot.m`.
    There the continuous power throughout the cycle is plotted, and a visual of the flight path is plotted in a 3D environment with colour coding the power production.

 4. Required libraries are found in the `Lib` folder and the source code can be found in the `Src` folder.
-Eijkelhof [[5]](#References) gives a more detailed explanation of the controller strategy and reference frames used throughout this framework.
+Eijkelhof [[5]](#references) gives a more detailed explanation of the controller strategy and reference frames used throughout this framework.

-## :gem:Documentation
+## 💎Documentation

 A detailed documentation of the simulation framework can be accessed on [github pages]().

-## :triangular_ruler:Built With
+## 📐Built With

 * [Matlab®](https://www.mathworks.com/products/matlab) - The program language
 * [Simulink®](https://www.mathworks.com/products/simulink) - The GUI used for model-based simulation design through block diagrams